xantie-dev/github-interview-test/README.md

 ## Keep in Mind
 1. Get to the project to an MVP state, before going into detail (Styling, etc..).
 Focus on functionality!
-2. Watch the time to pace yourself.
-We will stop you once the allotted time is up
-3. Get creative, the steps are just an outline of what is needed.
+2. Get creative, the steps are just an outline of what is needed.